Release Process

 Patch Releases

 Patch releases should be reserved for critical bug fixes.
 Patch releases must go through the same process as normal releases, with the option at the release manager’s discretion of a shortened release candidate voting window of 24 hours to ensure that fixes are delivered quickly.
-Each patch release should bump the version numbers on the release base branch (e.g. v0.11) and tags created for release candidates (e.g. v0.11.1.rc0).
+A patch release is cut purely by tagging the release base branch (e.g. v0.11): push v0.11.1.rc0 for the candidate and v0.11.1 for the formal patch release; no source version numbers need bumping.